 The Althingi Administration provides a variety of services for the Members of Althingi and others who seek information or have business with the assembly.
 The Secretary General of Althingi is Head of the Administration, responsible for implementing decisions of the Speaker and the Presidium.
 The Secretary General is assisted by three Assistant Secretaries General (Management and Finance, Administrative and International Affairs, and Parliamentary Business).
 Together these four form the executive board of the Administration.
-The Assistant Secretary General for Management and Finance also deputises for the Secretary General.
+The Assistant Secretary General for Management and Finance also deputies for the Secretary General.
 He/she is responsible for finance, works, management and human resources.

 The Assistant Secretary General for Parliamentary Business supervises those activities of the Administration which are most closely connected to parliamentary activities.
 This involves, for instance, the organisation and administration of parliamentary business.
 The Assistant Secretary General for Administrative Affairs supervises services to the Speaker and international co-operation, along with matters of information and publications.
-Each Assistant Secretary General heads an office; the Speaker's Office, the Chamber Office and the Finance and Salary Office, each of which has its own director.
-Otherwise the Althingi Administration comprises three main departments, the directors of which are answerable to the Secretary General.
-The Committee Department provides assistance to standing committees and international delegations, assists Members in drafting Bills and handles the publication of parliamentary documents as well as secretarial and other services.
-The role of the Services Department is to provide security, IT services and other services.
-The Information and Publications Department is responsible for publications, information and research services, and public relations.
+For further information about the Althingi's Administration, see organization chart.